Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Winter

-Winter can be a good time for a Greece trip if you’re happy to live with unpredictable weather.
-Attractions may not be open and tavernas and bars will be quiet and possibly closed in tourist locations.
+Winter can be a good time for a trip to Greece if you’re happy to live with unpredictable weather.
+Attractions may not be open, and tavernas and bars will be quiet and possibly closed in tourist locations.
 Winter can bring snow across mainland Greece and the Peloponnese, and driving conditions may not be ideal.

 Visit in February for carnival (apokriátika) season.
 The celebrations span three weeks, ending during the seventh weekend before Easter.
 Patras Carnival is one of the largest and most flamboyant in the Mediterranean and the third largest of its kind in the world!